verbb/formie/docs/get-started/upgrading-from-v3.md

 Spam handling, keyword rules, submission guards, and captcha provider credentials now live on a single **Settings → Spam Protection** page.
 Legacy **Settings → Spam** and **Settings → Captchas** routes redirect there.

-Those values are stored in Formie’s runtime settings tables (`formie_spam_settings`, `formie_captcha_providers`) rather than `plugins.formie.settings` in project config.
+Those values are stored in Formie’s dedicated settings tables (`formie_spam_settings`, `formie_captcha_providers`) rather than `plugins.formie.settings` in project config.
 Legacy plugin settings keys are stripped on save and seeded into the new stores automatically while compatibility mode is enabled.

 ### Custom code and GraphQL